7. Stopwatch

 7.3.
 Elapsed Time

 • HEX1 displays the output of the seconds counter.
-Further, HEX1 has an always-on decimal dot.
-Check the DE10-Lite User Manual on how to activate the dot.
+Additionally, HEX1 has an always-on decimal point.
+Check the DE10-Lite User Manual on how to activate the point.

-• HEX3 displays a blinking dash which separates the displays showing seconds from the ones showing minutes
+• HEX3 displays a blinking dash that separates the displays showing seconds from the ones showing minutes.

-1. A modulo-k counter which generates a suitable rollover signal from MAX10_CLK1_50.
+1. A modulo-k counter that generates a suitable rollover signal from MAX10_CLK1_50.
 In Section 7.2 we already derived proper values for \(k\) for the seconds-related parts.
-Respective values of \(k\) for minutes and tens of minutes still have to be derived.
+Respective values of \(k\) for minutes and tens of minutes still must be derived.

-2. A clock which takes the rollover output of the modulo-k counter as input and generates a respective clock signal.
+2. A clock that takes the rollover output of the modulo-k counter as input and generates a respective clock signal.

-3. Another modulo-k counter which has the generated clock signal as input and outputs the counter’s value.
-Hint: For this counter \(k\) is either 6 or 10.
+3. Another modulo-k counter that has the generated clock signal as input and outputs the counter’s value.
+Hint: For this counter, \(k\) is either 6 or 10.

 4. A decoder which wires the output bits of the second counter to the respective HEX display.